Colargol: Legal dispute

-The rights for distribution were initially held by Procidis whilst Victor Villien held the rights for the previously created Colargol recordings (the material of which was used throughout the series to provide the musical score.
-Towards the late 1980s and onward, differences in opinions between Procidis and Villien, grew to the extent that the dispute went to court.
-Procidis lost the case and also the distribution rights.
+The distribution rights were initially held by Procidis whilst Victor Villien held the rights for the previously created Colargol recordings (the material used to provide the musical score).
+Towards the late 1980s and onward, differences in opinions between Procidis and Villien grew to the extent that the dispute went to court.
+Procidis lost the case and the distribution rights.
 As various national television networks had licensed the show from Procidis, they subsequently lost the right to broadcast the show.

 When the show was made, Se-Ma-For retained the distribution rights for Poland.
 However, Se-Ma-For was a state-run organization and the changed economic situation caused by the fall of the Eastern Bloc eventually led to its collapse.
 All the rights for material produced between 1947 and 1999 including the Polish version of Colargol were inherited by the Polish National Filmotheque.

 Because of this, there are still some episodes of Colargol available on VHS and DVD in Poland, although as an indirect consequence of the court case, a complete collection has never been published.